The Local-well-posedness of the relativistic Vlasov-Maxwell-Landau system with the specular reflection boundary condition: Introduction

 Adapting the aforementioned framework to the RVML system poses a formidable challenge due to the anticipated low regularity of solutions to Maxwell's equations.
 The intricate nature of the relativistic Landau kernel, coupled with the presence of the relativistic transport term, introduces additional mathematical complexities.
 Our innovative approach involves deducing the regularity of solutions to Maxwell's equations by treating them as an elliptic system of the Hodge type.
 This inspired the development of a delicate iteration scheme, where we propagate temporal derivatives and employ a descent argument, leveraging div-curl estimates and a relativistic adaptation of the $S_p$ estimates for KFP equations with the SRBC.

-Our main result is, informally speaking, the following (see Theorem \ref{theorem 5.1}): if $F_0 - J$, $\bE_0$, $\bB_0$ are of order $\varepsilon$ in some sense, then, the RVML system has a unique strong solution $[F, \bE_f, \bB_f]$ such that $F^{\pm} - J, \bE_f, \bB_f$ are of order $\varepsilon$.
-Furthermore, the solution exists on the interval $[0, T]$, where $T$ is of order $\ln \varepsilon^{-1}$.
+Our main result is, informally speaking, the following (see Theorem \ref{theorem 5.1}): if $F_0 - J$, $\bE_0$, $\bB_0$ are of order $\varepsilon$ in some sense, then, the RVML system has a unique strong solution $[F, \bE_f, \bB_f]$ on $[0, T]$ for some $T > 0$ such that $F^{\pm} - J, \bE_f, \bB_f$ are of order $\varepsilon$.
 Due to the delicate behavior of kinetic PDEs near the boundary, there have been few results on well-posedness for any kinetic models with a self-consistent magnetic effect in three-dimensional domains (see \cite{CK_23} for the result on RVM in a half-space).
 To the best of our knowledge, Theorem \ref{theorem 5.1} provides the first well-posedness result for the system with the Vlasov-Maxwell structure in a 3d \textbf{bounded} domain.
+In a separate paper \cite{GWP_23}, the first, second, and fourth authors established a global estimate and asymptotic stability for the RVML system near a global J\"uttner's solution.